rerdavies/pipedal/docs/Ubuntu.md

 icon_width: 120px
 icon_float: right
 ---
-## PiPedal support for Ubuntu
+## PiPedal on Ubuntu

-{% include pageIconL.html %}
+{% include pageIconR.html %}

-PiPedal will run on Ubunut 24.x (both aarch64 and amd64/x64) as well as Raspberry Pi OS.
+PiPedal will run on Ubuntu 24.04, and 24.10 (both aarch64 and amd64/x64) as well as Raspberry Pi OS.
 We recommend using Ubuntu Desktop, but Raspberry Pi OS will also run on an Ubuntu Server install.
 Ubuntu Studio would also be a fine choice.

 For best audio latency, you should not use PiPedal with an active desktop.
 See the Running Headless section below.

 You might want to consider purchasing a tiny N95, N100 or N150 micro-pc on which to run PiPedal.
-They are cheap, provide plenty of CPU power, and are exactly the sort of hardware you need to run PiPedal on at a gig, or away from home where you don't have access to a wi-fi network, or a monitor, or a keyboard.
+They are cheap, provide plenty of CPU power, and are exactly the sort of hardware you need to run PiPedal at a gig, or away from home where you don't have access to a wi-fi network, or a monitor, or a keyboard.
 N100-series micro-pcs are in many ways preferrable to a Raspberry Pi 5.
 They provide significantly more compute power, and cost only slightly more.

 PiPedal runs as a systemd service, rather than as a desktop application.
 By design, it is an IoT sort of device.
 You plugin in (or power on) your computer, and PiPedal starts up automatically.
 This may seem a bit odd on a laptop or a desktop computer; but it makes a great deal of sense if  you are using a Raspberry Pi or tiny N100 mini pc to host PiPedal.
 And it makes a great deal of sense when you are using PiPedal onstage without access to a keyboard or a monitor.
 Just clip your phone onto your microphone stand, and you're set!